whosaidthat-3636/Workshop-3/README.md

 ```

 ### 3. Images
+- Portraits overlap train1 img
-- Intially set the images in row and columns and have it at a set coordinate but having it appear at random amounts each time at
+- Intially set the portraits in row and columns and have it at a set coordinate but having it appear at random amounts each time at
 <img width="614" alt="image" src="https://github.com/user-attachments/assets/39c034ec-85bd-447c-8e1c-ab284c6be16e" />
-- I had diffculty executing that so changed course of action
+- I had diffculty executing that so changed my course of action
 ```
 function setup() {
   createCanvas(500, 600);